Why Study at Chenaniah?

 CSMI Administrator & Conservatory Consultant

-Mr. Richey resides in Monroe, Louisiana where he continues to teach music and choir at Geneva Academy in West Monroe, LA.
+Mr. Richey resides in Monroe, Louisiana, where he continues to teach music and choir at Geneva Academy in West Monroe, LA.
+Mr. Richey is also the Musicianship Levels 1, 2, & 3 Instructor for the Chenaniah Summer Music Institute.
 He is the founder and director of the Delta Youth Chorale, a children’s community choir that promotes music literacy through singing, folk dance, and other activities.
-Previously, Mr. Richey has directed choir, taught voice, and music appreciation classes at the University of Louisiana at Monroe.
-He received his bachelor’s degree at Louisiana Tech University before completing his Master of Music at the University of Louisiana at Monroe.
+Previously, Mr. Richey directed the choir and taught voice and music appreciation classes at the University of Louisiana at Monroe.
+He received his bachelor’s degree from Louisiana Tech University before completing his Master of Music at the University of Louisiana at Monroe.
 He also completed his national Kodály music teacher certification from Wichita State University.
 Mr. Richey is currently a doctoral student at Southwestern Baptist Theological Seminary working toward a Ph.D. in Church Music and Worship.

 Publications